Frequently Asked Questions

 What types of tools will we use during our event?

-Depending on the project, we may use a miter saw, power drill, brad nailer, orbital sander, or other basic hand tools.
+Depending on the project, we may use a miter saw, power drill, brad nail gun, jig saw, orbital sander, or other basic hand tools.
 Instruction, practice, and eye protection will be provided before the use of each tool.
 We want everyone feeling confident and staying safe while spending time with us.

 *All tools, materials, and instruction will be provided unless otherwise noted in your event description